MTrackJ: A Java Program for Manual Object Tracking

 THE COPYRIGHT HOLDER SPECIFICALLY DISCLAIMS ANY WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE EXPRESS OR IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE SOFTWARE AND CORRESPONDING DOCUMENTATION IS PROVIDED "AS IS".
 THE COPYRIGHT HOLDER HAS NO OBLIGATION TO PROVIDE MAINTENANCE, SUPPORT, UPDATES, ENHANCEMENTS, OR MODIFICATIONS.

 MTrackJ was developed at the Biomedical Imaging Group Rotterdam of the Erasmus University Medical Center Rotterdam, in the Netherlands, when I was working with colleagues on evaluating the performance of existing and newly developed tracking algorithms compared to manual tracking by human observers.
 Writing a general purpose program such as MTrackJ is not completely trivial.
-Therefore, if you publish results that are based on it, I expect you to acknowledge me by citing the following paper, which mentions MTrackJ as a useful tool:
+Therefore, if you publish results that are based on it, I expect you to acknowledge me by citing the following paper: